niclaslindberg/webx-db/README.md

 # A simple Mysql PHP wrapper.
-Main features of webx-db
+Main features of webx-db are:
 * Name based auto-escaped parametrization.
-* Hierarchical transactions by using `savepoint X` and `rollback to savepoint X` in inner transactions.
+* Nested transactions by using `savepoint X` and `rollback to savepoint X` in inner transactions.
 * Key violation exception with name of violated key.

 ## Getting started